adoptium/temurin-build/README.md

 from, but you can override this with the `-r` flag.

 #Metadata
-Along side the built assets a metadata file will be created with info about the build.
+**This is still in alpha do not rely on this yet** Along side the built assets a metadata file will be created with info about the build.
 This will look of the form:

 ```
     {
+        "WARNING": "THIS METADATA FILE IS STILL IN ALPHA DO NOT USE ME",
         "os": "linux",
         "arch": "x64",
         "variant": "hotspot",